 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 More rarely, rheumatoid arthritis can cause inflammation in the white part (sclera) of your eyes, which can result in redness and pain.
-The cornea, the clear membrane that covers the front of your eye, may also become inflamed.

 If you have rheumatoid arthritis and experience eye pain, vision changes or other eye problems, consult an ophthalmologist for an evaluation.
 Early treatment can help prevent vision-threatening complications.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.